-Barred Russian politician visit sparks controversy - SWI swissinfo.ch
+Barred Russian politician visit sparks controversy

 Marc Lindt, who is on the board of the Ukranian Association of Switzerland, told Swiss public television SRF that it was “questionable” whether Matviyenko should have been given special leave to come to Switzerland to spread Russian “propaganda”.

 Because Switzerland is part of the Schengen area, it is obliged to enforce travel restrictions.
-But the Swiss authorities gave permission for Matviyenko to travel to Bern for the Presidents of Europe’s Senates annual meeting.
+But the Swiss authorities gave permission for Matviyenko to travel to Bern for the Presidents of Europe’s Senatesexternal link annual meeting.

 The forum focused on the “importance of parliaments in the fight against international terrorism”.